jechua88/options-flow/README.md

 ### Desktop Shortcut
 On Windows you can create a shortcut on your desktop by running `python -m option_flow.desktop.shortcut`.
 Use `--name` and `--log-file` options to customize the link; by default it points to your current Python interpreter and launches `python -m option_flow.desktop.app`.

+## Container & Deployment

+### Docker Compose
+Run `make compose` (or `docker compose up --build`) to launch the API, Streamlit UI, and ingest worker as separate services.
+The compose file mounts `./data` so DuckDB state persists on the host.
+Use environment overrides in `docker-compose.yml` to switch out of demo mode.

 ### Packaging
 To build a standalone desktop binary (requires PyInstaller), run `make desktop-package`.
 The output appears under `dist/option-flow-desktop`.

-### CLI Launcher
-Run `python -m option_flow.launcher.cli` to start the API, UI, and ingest worker together.
-Add `--demo` to use the bundled DuckDB sample or `--open-browser` to launch the dashboard automatically.
-Use `Ctrl+C` to stop all services.

-### Desktop App
-Install the optional GUI dependencies with `pip install .[desktop]`, then launch `python -m option_flow.desktop.app`.
-The desktop controller lets you toggle demo mode, start/stop services, and open the dashboard without touching a terminal.

 ## Project Layout
 - `src/option_flow` – application modules (ingest, services, api, ui, storage, vendors).